ZPdesu/MindTheGap/README.md

 python inference.py --input_img Yui.jpg --style_img titan_erwin.png --embedding_method II2S
 ```

-Put the unprocessed input image (e.g. Yui.jpg) to `face_images/Unaligned` folder.
-After the code runs, the aligned input image will be saved in  `face_images/Aligned`, and the corresponding embedding latent code will be saved in `inversions/II2S`.
-Users can find output results in `output/inference`.
+Put the unprocessed input image (e.g. Yui.jpg) to `./face_images/Unaligned`.
+After the code runs, the aligned input image will be saved in  `./face_images/Aligned`, and the corresponding embedding latent code will be saved in `./inversions/II2S`.
+Users can find output results in `./output/inference`.

 To speed up runtime, users can choose to use e4e embeddings at inference time.